MikeMurphyIBM/pvs-snapshot-clone-deploy/readme.md

-This automation script is designed to execute the post-provisioning steps for migrating an IBM i workload via snapshot restoration for the purposes of performing a backup operation, and is 2 of 3 in the series.
-It starts exactly where the part 1 (pvs-api-deploy) script ended with the empty IBMi LPAR already provisioned and in the shutoff state.
+This automation script is designed to execute the post-provisioning steps to execute the snapshot/clone process for the purposes of performing a backup operation leveraging IBM CLoud Code Engine.
+It is part 2 of 3 in the series.
+This script starts exactly where the part 1 (pvs-api-deploy) script ended with the empty IBMi LPAR already provisioned and in the shutoff state.

-Required Utilities:
+Required Utilities for Dockerfile:

 -ibmcloud CLI and the power-iaas plugin.
 -jq for JSON processing.